Napa Cabbage Kimchi (Authentic & Delicious!)

 Season the cabbage

-Have a craving for some Korean spicy food?
+craving some Korean spicy food?
 Try these!

 - Spicy Dakgangjeong – Korean Spicy Fried Chicken